Kings vs. Jazz Prediction & Picks - December 16

 Kings Performance Insights

-- The Kings rank third-best in the NBA by making 15.1 threes per game.
-In terms of three-point percentage, they rank 18th in the league at 36.3%.
+- The Kings are top-five this season in three-point shooting, ranking third-best in the league with 15.1 treys per game.
+Meanwhile, they rank 18th with a 36.3% shooting percentage from three-point land.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.